The following are descriptions of the available scholarships from the San Angelo Area Foundation:

 Created by an anonymous donor who received polio therapeutic care from Nurse Hislop during the polio epidemic in the early 1950s to honor the work of all nurses.
 This scholarship will assist students seeking a bachelors in nursing from Angelo State University.

 Carolyn Connelly Hlozek Scholarship Fund

 Established by family members to honor Carolyn, who was the valedictorian of Eden High School class of '73.
 She was voted senior class favorite and voted Most Likely to Succeed.
 Carolyn graduated from The University of Texas with a degree in Journalism.
-This scholarship is awarded to the Valedictorian of Eden High School, in honor and memory of Carolyn.
+Carolyn is the perfect role model for those wanting to go to college.
+She paid 100 percent of her college cost by working part time during school and then paying off her loans after starting her career.
+This scholarship is awarded each year to the Valedictorian and Salutatorian of Eden High School, in honor and memory of Carolyn.

 Fred and Linda Homeyer Scholarship Fund

 The Fred & Linda Homeyer Scholarship Fund was created to provide area youth the opportunity to attend college and further their education.
 The scholarship targets youth who would not receive federal grants to attend school, yet whose financial situation warrants assistance in order to attend college without additional student loans.
 The Homeyers were both educators, with Linda teaching elementary school for over 30 years and Fred teaching at Angelo State University.